 Code reviews are a central part of developing high-quality code for Chromium.
 All change lists (CLs) must be reviewed.

 The general patch, upload, and land process is covered in more detail in the contributing code page.
-To learn about upcoming code review and OWNERS policy changes, see Mandatory code review and OWNERS.
+To learn about the code review changes and OWNERS policy changes launched on March 24, 2021, see Mandatory Code Review and Native OWNERS.

 Ideally the reviewer is someone who is familiar with the area of code you are touching.
 Any committer can review code, but an owner must provide a review for each directory you are touching.
 If you have doubts, look at the